Unreal-Pro/MP3-Video-Conversion-Tool/README.md

 It worked for me, and I figured that others might find this useful

 The mp3 player I have is one with the brand Pulseplay, model M18.
 No idea if this info means anything

+P.S.
+I've got no idea what half the buttons in the software do frfr